Post-impact mining

 Existing claims settlement

-For these claims, contributions can be made from the Calamity Fund for building services.
-On the website of the Stichting Calamiteitenfonds Mijnwaterschade Limburg you will find, among other things, the Requirements that apply to this damage scheme.
+In serious cases of damage, contributions may be made from the calamity fund for building services.
+On the website of the Stichting Calamiteitenfonds Mijnwaterschade Limburg you will find, among other things, the Requirements that apply to this claim settlement.
 We recommend that you review these carefully before submitting an application.
-Via you will find out more about possible compensation.

 Please note that this regulation applies only to claims where the safety of living is acute or short-term!